Symbian9/qmapshack-doc-wiki/AxGlossary.md

   others.

 **Track range**
-: A sequence of trackpoints of a track which can be handled separately (copy, assign activity, hide, ...).
+: A sequence of trackpoints of a track which can be handled separately (copy, assign activity, hide, delete, recalculate,...).

 **Track segment**
 : Each track consists of an ordered list of one or more track segments.
 A track segment consists of an ordered